 The inverter battery capacity has no direct relevance for battery backup calculation.

 I hope that this information helped you understand how an inverter battery's backup time is calculated and how you can get a longer backup time.
 In general, you'll have an estimated backup time displayed on the inverter battery but it is always a good idea to do some calculations while you are planning to buy a new inverter battery.

-- Top 10 best inverter batteries for home use in india 2021
+- 10 best inverter battery for home in india 2021

 - How to check the inverter battery?